vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 ciant of the leftovers of the off erings to the deity

-and fi nal *bali* to Ba ṭ uka and Kṣetrapāla.
+and fi nal *bali* to Baṭuka and Kṣetrapāla.

 * Introduction *